Automation Testing Tutorial: Your First Test in Minutes

 What Not to Automate (Yet)

-Some scenarios are difficult or unstable to automate, especially for beginners:
+Some scenarios are difficult or unstable to automate, especially when you're starting out:

 • User registration (email uniqueness)